phansch/philhansch.net/_posts/2013-12-02-hackership-week3.md

 **Tuesday** started off with a very insightful blogging workshop from [@laurawadden](https://twitter.com/laurawadden) and [@sheley](https://twitter.com/sheley).
 After the blogging workshop, it was time for the Rails Q&A led by [@freenerd](https://twitter.com/freenerd).
 We talked about [validations](http://edgeguides.rubyonrails.org/active_record_validations.html) and [associations](http://guides.rubyonrails.org/association_basics.html).
 After Hackership it was time for [Berlin Hack and Tell](http://www.meetup.com/Berlin-Hack-and-Tell/events/151270052/).

 On **Wednesday** one thing I was trying to figure out was: <q>What exactly Rails is expecting from an Ajax request?</q> I spent a lot of time in the development.log and tried to solve various errors.
 Eventually I got it working with the help of Ben.
 Once I got it working I was able to make a lot of progress.
+The WPM of a user is now automatically submitted once the lesson is finished.

 **Thursday** started in the evening for me.
 I mainly did some CoffeeScript refactoring.
 Here are some interesting resources I found helpful: